archaeolivia/jasonbellis.github.io/README.md

 # jasonbellis.github.io

-An open work space to show off my dev, GIS, and archaeological skills as act as a coding playground.
+An open work space to act as a coding playground to show off my software dev, GIS, and archaeological skills.
 Currently a work in progress of an interactive web map functioning as a CV/resume as well as a portfollio for GIS, 3D modeling, and archaeological work.

 ROUGH DEV PLAN::